ncpa0/ADWaveUI/README.md

 ## Setup

-AdwaveUI requires the AdwaveCSS stylesheet to be present, as well as it's own small stylesheet.
+AdwaveUI requires the AdwaveCSS stylesheet to be present.

-The css files needed can be found in these package paths:
+The css files needed can be found in this package path: `adwavecss/dist/styles.css`

-- `adwavecss/dist/styles.css`
-- `adwaveui/dist/styles.css`

 The adwave web components need to be imported in the JavaScript files: